Beat The Brain Fog

 Gundry Health: How to Get Rid of Brain Fog with Personalized Treatment Plan

 At Gundry Health, we believe in uncovering the underlying causes of brain fog and developing personalized treatment plans to resolve it for good.
-Our doctors start by reviewing your complete health history and symptoms, and ordering appropriate lab work to test for issues such as thyroid function and heavy metal levels.
+Our care coordinators start by reviewing your complete health history and symptoms, and ordering appropriate lab work to test for issues such as thyroid function and heavy metal levels.
 With this information, our team creates a tailored health plan to address your brain fog and any other symptoms you may be experiencing.
-Some of the recommendations our doctors and health coaches may make include:
+Some of the recommendations our care coordinators and health coaches may make include:

 Try Intermittent Fasting to Clear Brain Fog